-If you been in the baking aisle, you’ve likely noticed that some packages are labeled cacao while others are labeled cocoa.
+If you’ve been in the baking aisle, you’ve likely noticed that some packages are labeled cacao while others are labeled cocoa.
 So, what exactly is the difference?
 And is one healthier than the other?
 Here is everything that you need to know about cacao vs. cocoa.

-All chocolate is made from cacao beans but not all cacao is chocolate.
+All dark chocolate is made from cacao beans but not all cacao is chocolate.
 While cacao and cocoa start from the same place, their method of processing varies.

-Once cacao beans are fermented, dried, and roasted, they are processed into cacao nibs to be used to create dark chocolate and chocolate products.
+Once the beans are fermented, dried, and roasted, they are minimally processed into cacao nibs to be used to create dark chocolate and chocolate products.

 What about cacao powder vs. cocoa powder?

-Cacao Powder vs. Cocoa Nutrition
+Cacao vs. Cocoa Nutrition

 |NUTRITION PER 5g||CACAO POWDER||COCOA POWDER|

-|Calories||20 calories||15 calories|
+|Calories||20 calories||11 calories|

-|Fat||0.5 grams||0.5 grams|
+|Fat||0.5 grams||0.7 grams|

 |Sugar||0 grams||0 grams|

-|Potassium||100 mg||100 mg|
+|Potassium||100 mg||76 mg|

 Yes.
-If a recipe calls for cocoa powder but you only have cacao powder you can certainly use it, just be aware that cacao has a much stronger taste so you will likely need less of it.
+If a recipe calls for unsweetened cocoa powder but you only have cacao powder you can certainly use it, just be aware that cacao has a much stronger taste so you will likely need less of it.
 Cacao powder also absorbs less liquid than cocoa powder so you may need to adjust the recipe accordingly.
 Remember, you can always add more but you can’t take away so it’s best to start with less and increase the amount as needed.

 The Bottom Line